Developmental Co-ordination Disorder (DCD)/Dyspraxia

 Difficulties that may be experienced by university students with DCD or dyspraxia.

-- Students with DCD are likely to have difficulties with handwriting, copying diagrams, and writing notes from the board.
+- Handwriting, copying diagrams, and writing notes from the board.
 Keyboard skills can be difficult to acquire.

-- Students with DCD may have difficulty with fine motor skills for accuracy e.g. in laboratory work, or in precise clinical skills for courses such as Nursing.
+- Fine motor skills for accuracy e.g. in laboratory work, or in precise clinical skills for courses such as Nursing.

 - Concentration, time management, and planning can be very challenging for some students with DCD.

-- Some people with DCD can be sensitive to sensory information such as sound, light, or touch.
+- Sensitivity to sensory information such as sound, light, or touch.

-- Students with DCD may have difficulties with written expression, work organisation, visual skills, oral skills, or numeracy skills.
+- Written expression, work organisation, visual skills, oral skills, or numeracy skills.

 Strategies staff can use to support students